-Reports: UK lawmaker stabbed while meeting constituents
+UK lawmaker stabbed in eastern England has died

 Violence against British politicians is rare, but in June 2016 Labour Party lawmaker Jo Cox was fatally stabbed and shot in her northern England constituency.
 A far-right extremist was convicted of her murder.

+Cox’s widower, Brendan Cox, tweeted that “Attacking our elected representatives is an attack on democracy itself.
+There is no excuse, no justification.
+It is as cowardly as it gets.”

 British lawmakers are protected by armed police when they are inside Parliament, but have no such protection in their constituencies.
+Amess published the times and locations of his open meetings with constituents on his website.

 Two other British lawmakers have been attacked this century during their “surgeries,” regular meetings where constituents can present concerns and complaints.